ShaHack/ShaHack/README.md

 * **Applied Cybersecurity & Forensics Lab:** Conducted practical exercises in disk imaging, cryptographic hash generation, and digital forensics using Autopsy.
 * **Network Security Lab:** Configured and deployed honeypots to monitor and analyze malicious network traffic.
-* **Sign Detection System:** Developed a hand gesture recognition system using Python and OpenCV to process real-time video input.
+* <a href="https://github.com/ShaHack/Sign_Detection">**Sign Detection System:**</a> Developed a hand gesture recognition system using Python and OpenCV to process real-time video input.
 * **Campus Shield:** Designed a web-based campus safety concept using HTML, CSS, and JavaScript to improve security awareness.
 * **Fact Checker Browser Extension:** Built a browser extension using HTML, CSS, and JavaScript to assist users in verifying online information.